VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 1. Calculate the liquidation amount: Determine the amount of debt to be repaid and the collateral to be seized.
 This is typically calculated by examining the borrower's debt balance, the market's collateral factor, and any discounts or liquidation incentives offered.

-2. When performing the liquidation, there are 3 different types of liquidations that can be called, taking in mind the <b> collateral, minimum liquidatable collateral </b> and <b>solvency</b> of the account
+2. When performing the liquidation, there are 3 different types of liquidations that can be called, taking in mind the **collateral, minimum liquidatable collateral** and **solvency** of the account:
-- <b> Collateral > minLiquidatableCollateral --> </b> `liquidateBorrow()`: Call the `liquidateBorrow` function on the relevant vToken contract.
+- **Collateral > minLiquidatableCollateral -->** `liquidateBorrow()`: Call the `liquidateBorrow` function on the relevant vToken contract.
 This function requires several parameters, including the borrower's address, the liquidator's address, the amount of debt to be repaid, and the collateral to be seized.
 Refer to the vToken contract documentation for specific details on the function's required parameters.
 {% hint style="info" %}
 ### Example

-<b>Collateral Factor: 50%
+**Collateral Factor: 50%**

-Liquidation Threshold: 60%
+**Liquidation Threshold: 60%**

-Borrow Amount: $13,000
+**Borrow Amount: $13,000**

-Collateral Amount: $20,000
+**Collateral Amount: $20,000**

-Liquidation Incentive: 5% (0.05)</b>
+**Liquidation Incentive: 5% (0.05)**

 The borrow amount is $1000 above liquidation threshold ($12 000), therefore the position is eligible for liquidation.